 Experienced Stroke Misdiagnosis Attorneys

 A stroke misdiagnosis could mean the difference between life and death.
-If you or someone you love experienced a stroke misdiagnosis or believe your diagnosis was delayed, call Lopez McHugh LLP today.
-We can analyze your situation and help you understand your legal options.
+If you or someone you love experienced a stroke misdiagnosis or believe your diagnosis was delayed and caused you additional physical damage, call the medical malpractice lawyers of Lopez McHugh LLP today.
+We can analyze your situation and explain your legal options.
 Contact us today to schedule a free consultation.